marklogic-community/smart-mastering-core/examples/triggers/README.md

   mlUsername=admin
   mlPassword=admin
   ```
-- Open a Terminal or Dos prompt into this folder
+- Open a Terminal or Command Prompt into this folder
 - Setup the Example
   **\*nix:** `./gradlew setupExample`
   **windows:** `gradlew.bat setupExample`

 You have just installed a Data Hub Project into MarkLogic.
-You also loaded 3 data sets and harmonized them.
+You also loaded 3 data sets.
 If none of that makes sense, check out our [Data Hub Framework documentation](https://marklogic.github.io/marklogic-data-hub/).

 ## Mastering your Data